jourquin/Nodus/README.md

 as published by the Free Software Foundation, either [version 3](https://www.gnu.org/licenses/gpl-3.0.html) of the License, or (at your option) any later version.

+Note that the NODUS name and logo are trademarks of UCLouvain and are **not** covered by the GPL license.
+Use of the trademark is governed by this [Trademark Policy](https://github.com/jourquin/Nodus/blob/master/Trademark%20Policy.md).

 ## Build from sources

 The Nodus distribution can be built from the sources.
 Therefore, you need a Java Development Kit